Sustainable Agriculture Internship Training alliance (SAITA)

 Program Description

-From May through September, interns gather for various educational workshops.
+From late April through September, interns gather for various educational workshops.
 Most of these Saturday and Sunday workshops are hosted by participating farms and include a farm tour, a demonstration of a specific farming practice and a discussion of relevant topics.
-In addition, there are scheduled Seminar workshops, all held at Camphill Kimberton.
+In addition, there are scheduled Seminar workshops, some held at Camphill Kimberton.
 Each Seminar will feature lectures that focus on a particular farming topic.
-Unless otherwise noted, the hours for workshops are normally 10am-1pm, with an optional potluck lunch following.
+Unless otherwise noted, the hours for workshops are normally 11am-1pm.
+Some will offer a catered lunch.

 Program Administration